devvsakib/javascript-problem-solving/L-B/0026 FileExtension/README.md

 ## Problem

 Write a function that takes a string and returns the file extension, which is the string after the last dot (.) in the string.
-If there is no dot in the string, return undefined.
+If there is no dot in the string, return empty string.

 ## Solution